wp-plugins/stats/readme.txt

 == Description ==

-WordPress.com Stats is out of date.
-Get <a href="http://jetpack.me">Jetpack</a> for the latest and greatest in Stats. <a href="http://downloads.wordpress.org/plugin/jetpack.latest-stable.zip">Get Jetpack now!</a>
+Future upgrades to WordPress.com Stats will only be available in <a href="http://jetpack.me/">Jetpack</a>.
+Jetpack connects your blog to the WordPress.com cloud, <a href="http://jetpack.me/faq/">enabling awesome features</a>. <a href="http://downloads.wordpress.org/plugin/jetpack.latest-stable.zip">Get Jetpack now!</a>

 There are hundreds of plugins and services which can provide statistics about your visitors.
 However even though something like Google Analytics provides an incredible depth of information, it can be overwhelming and doesn't really highlight what's most interesting to me as a writer.
 That's why Automattic created its own stats system, to focus on just the most popular metrics a blogger wants to track and provide them in a clear and concise interface.